jhutc82/party-vision/README.md

 3. **Grid Type**: Module works best with square grids (hex support limited)
 4. **Combat Transitions**: Enable "Auto-Deploy on Combat" for seamless exploration-to-combat flow
 5. **Tight Spaces**: Use the "Tight" formation preset when deploying in narrow corridors

+### Player Enhancement Tips (v2.5.0)
+6. **Quick Sheet Access**: Double-click is faster than right-click menu for opening all sheets
+7. **Combat Setup**: Use the combat toggle button instead of manually adding each member to combat
+8. **Party Status Checks**: Use `/party status` command to quickly check party health without opening sheets
+9. **Visual Feedback**: Enable all visual indicators (health bar, status effects) for at-a-glance party status
+10. **Member Management**: Use the Member Access Panel for a complete overview before splitting the party

 ## Keyboard Shortcuts